tudor-filimon/tfili-6/README.md

 🛠 **Languages and Skills**

 I've primarily worked with Java & Python in my school work.
-On top this, I'm working with JavaScript, Python, Flask, React/React Native, and Express/Node in my current projects.
-I've also dabbled a bit in Postgres.
+On top this, I'm working with JavaScript, Flask, React/React Native, and Express/Node in my current projects.
+I've also dabbled a bit in Postgres and MongoDB.

 🔭 **Some Projects I'm Working On**